openvinotoolkit/model_server/README.md

 It provides out-of-the-box integration with models supported by [OpenVINO&trade;](https://software.intel.com/en-us/openvino-toolkit) and allows frameworks such as [AWS Sagemaker](https://github.com/aws/sagemaker-tensorflow-containers) to serve AI models with OpenVINO&trade;.

+OpenVINO Model Server supports for the models storage, beside local filesystem, also GCS, S3 and Minio.

 It is implemented as a python service using gRPC library interface; data serialization and deserialization using TensorFlow; and OpenVINO&trade; for inference execution.
 It acts as an integrator and a bridge exposing CPU optimized inference engine over gRPC network interface.